What is CBD?

 Cannabigerol (CBG) is a cannabinoid, meaning it’s one of the many chemicals found in cannabis plants.
 The most well-known cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC), but there’s recently been more interest in the potential benefits of CBG.

-CBG acts as a mood lifter.
+CBG can act as a mood lifter.
 It can be balancing and grounding giving a feeling of euphoria and happiness without the psychoactive effects of THC.
 CBG amplifies the positives of the other parts of the plant.
-The way our bodies interact with CBG gives it a range of medical benefits such as help with inflammation, pain, eczema, psoriasis and many others currently being studied.
+The way our bodies interact with CBG may give it a range of medical benefits.

 The benefits of CBD were first discovered in the 1940’s but due to the legal status and social stigma of cannabis at the time, it wasn’t widely accepted or funded.
 Within the past decade, changes in both the legal and social position of cannabis have opened the doors for people to freely access the incredible health benefits, and often times it is prescribed by their physicians.